 - To begin, slice the block of tofu in half and press it between two towels or two paper towels.
 Let the tofu sit for 10 minutes to soak up any excess moisture.

 - While the tofu is being pressed, chop up the green beans and shallots and make the black pepper sauce.
-To make the black pepper sauce, simply whisk together the soy sauce/tamari, sugar, ground ginger, and freshly ground black pepper in a small bowl and set aside.
+To make the black pepper sauce, simply whisk together the soy sauce/tamari, water/vegetable broth, sugar, ground ginger, and freshly ground black pepper in a small bowl and set aside.

 - Once the ingredients are prepped, cut the pressed tofu into 1 inch cubes and add to a large bowl.
 Add the cornstarch to the bowl and use your hands to evenly coat the tofu in cornstarch.